dBianchii/kodix-turbo/README.md

 # Push the Drizzle schema to the database
 pnpm db:push

-#In order to get the upstash-dev dockerfile to run with no complaints, run sudo usermod -aG docker $USER´ and then log out and back in.
 ```

+In order to get the upstash-dev dockerfile to run with no complaints, run `sudo usermod -aG docker $USER` and then log out and back in.

 ### 2. Most helpful commands